Real Online Poker for US Players

 PA online poker sites

-Online gambling is already up and running in Pennsylvania in the form of PA sportsbooks, casinos and lottery games, but PA online poker is the latest to join the party.
-On Nov.
-2019 PokerStars began a soft launch phase that completed two days later.
-It is now fully operational, and more operators are expected to follow shortly, including WSOP and PartyPoker.
+Online gambling is already up and running in Pennsylvania in the form of PA sportsbooks, casinos, and lottery games, but PA online poker is the latest to join the party.
+In November 2019, PokerStars began a soft launch phase that was completed two days later.
+It is now fully operational, and even though it took a while, BetMGM Poker and Borgata Poker arrived in PA in April 2021.
+WSOP.com launched in July 2021.

 In Pennsylvania, you can play real money cash games and tournaments against other players through player pools; however, not with players from other regulated states.

 Seven casinos have Pennsylvania online poker licenses.
 Of these, several have announced partnerships with the major brands active in other states.
 Here are the known partnerships: